menehune23/sol/README.md

 ### Solat

-In scenarios where it is not feasable or appropriate to write with Sol's symbols, Sol can be written using Latin alphabetical symbols.
+In scenarios where it is not feasable or appropriate to write Sol with Sol's symbols, Sol can be written using Latin alphabetical symbols.
 This is called **Solat**.
-The [fonts](fonts) included in this repo use ligatures to detect typed Solat sequences (case-insensitively) and convert them to Sol symbols automatically.
+The [fonts](fonts) included in this repo use ligatures to detect typed Solat sequences ([case-insensitively](#capitalization)) and convert them to Sol symbols automatically.

 ### Examples

-Below are some examples of English phrases written traditionally (i.e. with Latin symbols), in Solat, and in Sol:
+Below are some examples of English phrases written traditionally (i.e. with Latin symbols), with Solat symbols, and with Sol symbols:

 | Phrase              | Solat        | Sol
 | :------------------ | :----------- | :--